wondrousWebWorks/portfolio/README.md

 ## Credits

+- Image for README.md responsive layouts taken from [Am I Responsive?](http://ami.responsivedesign.is/)
 - Hero Shot image on in header was taken from [PNGTREE](https://pngtree.com/)
 - Blog images were taken from [Pexels](https://www.pexels.com/)
-- Tranparent chequered background image taken from [TRANSPARENT TEXTURES](https://www.transparenttextures.com/)
+- Project images were generated using [mockDrop](https://mockdrop.io/)

 ## Disclaimer